microsoft/BotFramework-Composer/docs/concept-memory.md

 The scope of the property determines when the property is available, and how long the value will be retained.

-### Storing information about users and ongoing converations
+### Storing information about users and ongoing conversations
 The bot's memory has two "permanent" scopes - a place to store information about individual users, and a place to store information about ongoing conversations:

 * **user** is associated with a specific user.
 Properties in the user scope are retained forever.